pombredanne/nazca/doc.rst

 You may have noticed that working with matrices as I did for the example is a little bit boring.
-The good news is this project makes all this job for you.
+The good news is that this project makes all this job for you.
 You just have to give the sets and distance functions and that's all.
 An other good news is the project comes with the needed functions to build the sets !